 (c) (U) Do not use the nonimmigrant visa (NIV) or immigrant visa overseas (IVO) systems to collect or check fingerprints electronically for DHS services.
 Instead, collect ink prints using the Fingerprint Card (Form FD-258).

 (e) (U) Only collect and mail ink fingerprint cards to USCIS for processing when associated with adoption cases or T and U petitions.
-All other fingerprint cars should be sent to the requesting DHS by the applicant.
+All other fingerprint cards should be sent to the requesting DHS by the applicant.

 (i) (U) For intercountry adoption related filings: